tarpas/pytest-testmon/README.rst

 ~~~~~~~~~~~~~~

 **--project-directory=** only files in under this directory will be tracked by coveragepy.
 Default is rootdir, can be repeated

-**--recollect** Switch off a shortcut which doesn't run the test collection in case there is no changes in tracked files.
-(Used when you add tests or test_files)

 Configuration
 =============